thom1461/deployment-document-template/README.md

 <!-- Acknowledgements -->
 ## Acknowledgements
 Show appreciation to everyone who has helped in the project (including Client and Professors).
-In acknowledgement, recognize and thank everyone who was involved in this Applied Project.
-With acknowledgement, you can express gratitude to the people or institution whose contributions were valuable to the success of the project.
+In acknowledgment, recognize and thank everyone who was involved in this Applied Project.
+With acknowledgment, you can express gratitude to the people or institution whose contributions were valuable to the success of the project.